Cadene/vqa.pytorch/README.md

 We currently provide four models:

 - MLBNoAtt: a strong baseline (BayesianGRU + Element-wise product)
-- [MLBAtt](https://arxiv.org/abs/1610.04325): the previous state-of-the-art which add an attention strategy
+- [MLBAtt](https://arxiv.org/abs/1610.04325): the previous state-of-the-art which adds an attention strategy
 - MutanNoAtt: our proof of concept (BayesianGRU + Mutan Fusion)
 - MutanAtt: the current state-of-the-art